Frostburg State University cancels in-person classes, again, as virus surges through western Maryland

 “Contact tracing continues to indicate, like elsewhere, that most transmission is coming via social and household gatherings,” said Liz Medcalf, a university spokeswoman.

-Forty-five students and employees who have contracted the virus are currently in isolation, she said.
+Forty-five students and employees who have contracted the virus are in isolation, she said.

 Frostburg State made a temporary pivot to online learning on Oct.
 29 after the school’s health center recorded a spike in cases.
 The campus resumed in-person classes about a week later as the caseload continued to fluctuate and concerns over the school’s handling of the virus lingered.
 Students say some classmates have chosen to leave campus.